New advanced geothermal project in Aalborg

 How the project progresses – from site studies to renewable heat

 At Green Therma, we approach the development of future heating solutions with great responsibility.
-Our demonstration project in Aalborg is a key step in expanding the use of renewable geothermal energy, and we want to keep you, as a neighbor, well informed along the way.
-Here is an overview of how we expect the project and its individual phases to unfold.
+Our demonstration project in Aalborg is a key step in expanding the use of renewable geothermal heat.
+We want to keep you well informed along the way.
+Here is an overview of the project and its individual phases.

-Once permits are secured, work begins to prepare the drilling site.
-This includes excavation as well as temporary installations for electricity, water, and sewage.
-The drilling equipment is then transported to the site and assembled under safe conditions.
+Once the regulatory approvals are in place, we will start preparing the drill site.
+This involves excavation as well as temporary installations for electricity, water, and sewage.
+Afterward, the drilling equipment is transported to the site and assembled under safe conditions.

-The drilling and installation phase lasts about three months, during which nearby residents may notice increased activity at the site.
-For us, it is important to give those affected the best possible experience.
-That’s why we strive to maintain close dialogue throughout the process.
+The drilling phase lasts about three months, during which nearby residents may notice increased activity at the site.
+It is important for us to give those affected the best possible experience.
+That is why we strive to maintain a close dialogue throughout the process.

 We use safe, environmentally approved, and recognized drilling methods — the same type used when drilling for drinking water.

-When drilling is completed, we remove the equipment and install a technical facility in a small building, about the size of a carport, adapted to the local surroundings.
-It is then connected to the district heating network.
-Finally, the area is restored, allowing nature to reclaim the space.
+When the drilling is completed, we will remove the equipment and install a topside facility in a small building.
+This topside facility is then connected to the district heating network.
+Finally, the area is restored, giving the local community access to the the plot.

-Once completed, the facility will deliver stable, secure, and renewable district heating to 800–1,200 households for at least 50 years – benefitting the local community.
-The facility will be unmanned, produce no noise, odors, or CO₂, and will require only minimal maintenance.
+Once completed, the facility will benefit the local community by delivering stable, secure, and renewable district heating to around 1,000 households for at least 50 years.
+The facility will be unmanned and will neither make noise, emit odors, nor release CO₂, and it will require only limited maintenance

 Frequently asked questions